 But that doesn’t mean writing a free ‘trial’ piece for anybody who asks.
 Fuck no. Don’t do that!
-Anyone who asks you to do that is an asshole.
-And you don’t want to work with assholes.
 What I’m talking about is guest posting.
-If you don’t know what that is, let me fill you in: guest posting is submitting an idea for a blog post to another blog, and, if the person who deals with guest posts likes your idea, they will ask you to write it up for them and then publish it on their blog with a byline and a link back to your site.
+If you don’t know what that is, let me fill you in: guest posting is submitting an idea for a blog post to another blog and, if the person who deals with guest posts likes your idea, they will ask you to write it up for them and then publish it on their blog with a byline and a link back to your site.
 And voila: you have a decent published piece for your portfolio.
-Admittedly, you probably didn’t get paid for it, but it will pay for itself by boosting your reputation and credibility.

 Now, obviously this is ideal for people who want to become freelance bloggers.
 But even if you want to become another type of freelance writer, such as a copywriter, it’s still a good way to get some samples up on your portfolio that weren’t originally published on your own site.
 (In the future I’ll talk about other approaches you can take if blogging isn’t your bag.)